A Synthetic Benchmark for Collaborative 3D Semantic Occupancy Prediction in V2X-Enabled Autonomous Driving: Introduction

 However, most existing collaborative perception methods employ coarse environment representations, such as 3D bounding boxes or bird's-eye-view (BEV) maps.
 While effective for certain tasks, these representations are insufficient for capturing the fine-grained geometry and semantics necessary for downstream reasoning and planning.
 Recently, 3D semantic occupancy prediction, also known as Semantic Scene Completion (SSC), has gained attention for its ability to provide detailed 3D semantic and geometric information by utilizing a fine-grain voxel-based representation \cite{xu2024survey, shi2023grid, zhang2024vision}, offering a richer and more detailed understanding of the environment.

 Despite its potential, 3D semantic occupancy prediction remains largely unexplored in collaborative settings.
-This is due in part to the absence of dedicated datasets and benchmarks that provide voxel-level semantic ground-truth annotations for multiple agents under collaborative settings \cite{teufel2024collective, yazgan2024collaborative}.
+This is due in part to the absence of dedicated datasets and benchmarks that provide voxel-level semantic ground-truth annotations under collaborative settings \cite{teufel2024collective, yazgan2024collaborative}.
 Existing datasets, such as SemanticKITTI \cite{behley2019iccv} and Occ3D \cite{tian2024occ3d}, lack support for multi-agent configurations and primarily rely on LiDAR point cloud of single vehicle to generate annotations.
 However, the inherent sparsity of LiDAR point clouds, particularly at greater distances, coupled with occlusions, sensor noise, and non-uniform point distributions, poses significant challenges to generating accurate and reliable annotations.
 Moreover, collaborative perception imposes higher demands on annotations, requiring temporally and spatially aligned multi-agent labels to ensure consistent supervision and effective fusion.

-To address this gap, we augment an existing multi-agent dataset \cite{9812038} by replaying it in CARLA with a high-resolution semantic voxel sensor, yielding dense voxel-wise annotations for both geometry and semantics.
+To address this gap, we augment an existing multi-agent dataset \cite{9812038} by replaying it in CARLA with a high-resolution semantic voxel sensor, yielding dense voxel-level annotations.
 The resulting dataset, which we term Co3SOP, supports the training and evaluation of collaborative 3D semantic occupancy prediction models under simulation scenarios.
-Alongside the dataset, we establish benchmarks with different prediction ranges, to systematically assess how spatial distance influences the effectiveness of collaboration.
 Additionally, we introduce a baseline model that incorporates inter-agent feature fusion with spatial alignment and sparse attention.
 Specifically, we apply warping-based spatial alignment to transform neighboring agents' features into the ego frame, followed by a visibility-guided sparse attention mechanism modulated by a learned confidence mask to adaptively weight contributions from each agent.
+Alongside the dataset and baseline, we establish benchmarks with different prediction ranges, to systematically assess how spatial distance influences the effectiveness of collaboration.

 To benchmark the effectiveness of our dataset and proposed baseline model, we conduct extensive experiments on our proposed dataset, evaluating a range of state-of-the-art single-agent models as well as our collaborative baseline across all benchmark splits.
 The results demonstrate that collaborative perception significantly boosts semantic occupancy prediction performance, with larger collaboration ranges yielding greater improvements.
 In addition, we further incorporate pose noise simulation to approximate real-world uncertainty in inter-agent communication and sensing.
 These findings reinforce the potential of voxel-based representations in collaborative 3D scene understanding and establish Co3SOP as a foundation for future research in this direction.